 The Wash

-Complete the Pitch Form in Airtable for each of your six planned stories.
+Complete the Pitch Form in Airtable for each of your planned stories.

-The system does not allow editing of your pitches.
-If you need to make significant changes, contact your editor.
-For less significant changes or late additions, you may leave a comment.
-As always, you can discuss your pitches with us before submitting them for a grade.
+The AirTable system does not allow editing of your pitches after submission.
+If you need to make significant changes, contact Professor Halsne.
+For less significant changes or late additions, you may leave a comment within the pitch on AirTable.
+Feel free to discuss your pitches with the instructor before submitting them for a grade.

 Grade Breakdown

-Newsworthy idea with research (8 points): Describe how the story will be unique and interesting.
+(7) A newsworthy idea with advanced research: Describe how the story will be unique and interesting.
 Have you discovered original content that may attract the attention of a professional news publication?
 Is this a story that fits within the greater coverage of The Wash?
 Why does this story matter now?
 What new coverage are you providing?
 What research and info-gathering have you already completed?
 What do you already know?
 How feasible is this idea?
 How are you best positioned to get the story?

-Sources (2 points): List of at least two quality, clear-to-identify interview subjects.
-Ideally, you have already communicated with them.
+(2) Sources: List of at least two quality, clear-to-identify interview subjects.
+Ideally, you have already communicated with them and completed an on-record interview.
 If not, describe how you will contact the sources and get them to reply before the deadline.

-Images, sidebars, and graphics (1 points): Lay out ideas for solid images and/or graphics that add to the article’s written content.
+(1) Images, sidebars, and graphics: Ideas for memorable images and/or charts that add to the article’s written content.

-Singular idea (1 point): If the initially approved pitch (or any topical pivot) turns into a published article, you get this point.
-If the first pitch falls apart, you may still get all the above points by resubmitting additional pitches in Airtable.
-Please discuss idea changes with your editor.
+*Singular idea (extra credit for 1 point): If the initially approved pitch (or any topical pivot) turns into a published article with a C or above grade, you get this point.

 The following are examples of pitches.
 They do not include all the fields, but you’ll get a better idea of what we’re looking for by reading them.